pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Social network data.rst

 Now we can check whether this dataset has the characteristics of a small world graph: high clustering and low path lengths.

 In Section ?? we wrote a function to compute the network average clustering coefficient.
-NetworkX provides a function called average_clustering, which does the same thing a little faster.
+NetworkX provides a function called ``average_clustering``, which does the same thing a little faster.

 But for larger graphs, they are both too slow, taking time proportional to n k2, where n is the number of nodes and k is the number of neighbors each node is connected to.